ValueCompass/Alignment-Goal-Survey/README.md

-# Alignment Target Survey
+# A Survey about Alignment Goals
-A collection of papers and resources related to alignment targets for big models.
+A collection of papers and resources related to alignment goals for big models.

-The organization of papers refers to our survey "Value Compass: From Instructions to Intrinsic Human Values —— A Survey of Alignment Target for Big Model".
+The organization of papers refers to our survey "Value Compass: From Instructions to Intrinsic Human Values —— A Survey of Alignment Goal for Big Model".

 ![](paper_tree.png)